• Contains antifungal, antibacterial, anti-inflammatory, and soothing agents in one formula

 • Stretch marks

-Disclaimer: This is not a complete list of side effects.
-Always read the patient information leaflet provided with your medicine for full details.
-If you experience severe or worrying symptoms, seek medical advice straight away.
-In an emergency, call 999 or go to A&E.
+This is not a complete list of side effects.
+Always read the patient information leaflet supplied with your medicine for full safety information.

 Warnings